microsoft/FluidFramework/README.md

 Then:

-* Navigate to your component of choice (same as above)
+* Navigate to the example of your choice (same as above)
 * `npm run start:tinylicious`
 * Browse to <http://localhost:8080,> copy the full URL you're redirected to, and open in a second window to collaborate